 Australia and New Zealand Well Placed

-Because they acted early and decisively, Australia and New Zealand were able to minimise the economic and social damage from the virus and are now well placed to resume economic activity much more quickly than many other countries.
-It has been hard economically and socially for both countries but the alternatives were even worse.
+Because they acted early and decisively, Australia and New Zealand were able to minimise the economic and social damage from the virus and have been able to resume normal economic activity much more quickly than many other countries.
+The lockdowns and border controls have been hard economically and socially for both countries but the alternatives were even worse.

 Because Australia and New Zealand closed their borders and locked down early, they averted disaster and have been successful in flattening the curve and suppressing the community spread of Covid-19.
 Both countries have implemented some of the highest levels of testing in the world and robust contact tracing measures.

 It must be remembered that Covid-19 has not been eradicated from Australia or New Zealand and the danger of further outbreaks caused by border breaches will always be present until a vaccine is developed.